What You Need to Know About Owning an Electric Vehicle

 A kWh is a standard measurement of energy that your energy supplier will use to bill you and refers to a person using 1,000 watts of electricity for 1 hour.

-For home charging your electricity bill will show this cost – on average it will be around 34 pence depending on your energy tariff and supplier.
-If petrol is 1.67p per litre, electricity will be around 34 pence per kWh.
+For home charging your electricity bill will show this cost – with a special EV over-night tariff it can be as little as 6p depending on your supplier.
+If petrol is 1.40p per litre, electricity will be around 6p per kWh.

 Once you know the size of battery and cost to charge to full, you can then work out the pence per mile cost for both petrol and compare the two.
 Using the MG ZS compared to an average family petrol car with an average MPG of 40 miles we can accurately do this.

-So, travelling 200 miles in the MG ZS would cost around £17 and travelling in an equivalent petrol car would cost around £38 – roughly 50% of the cost of petrol!
+So, charging at home on the correct Tariff travelling 200 miles in the MG ZS would cost around £3.00 and travelling in an equivalent petrol car would cost around £31.00 roughly 10% of the cost of petrol!

 Servicing Your EV and Regular Maintenance